Feature #23321

 could be realized by simply doing one filter and then filtering a second time.
 So I'm in favor of leaving these as single-select.

-Updated by Colin McDonald 4 days ago
+Updated by Colin McDonald about 1 month ago

 Just in case we have users who get utility out of the forum attachments being in the library, I like the idea of still having the option to show them, but the toggle is off by default.
 Would it also be possible to give attachment items other tags?
 Single-select also seems fine to me.

-Updated by Matt Gold 4 days ago
+Updated by Matt Gold about 1 month ago

 Updating after our dev call today.
 I think we should consider the following solution: